 Given the choice between the experience of Pain and Nothing, I would choose Pain. — The Wild Palms

-I was back in An Khe as well, for a debriefing at PIO, where I received some kudos for my work from the chief, Major Witters.
+I was back in An Khe as well, for a debriefing at PIO, with the Chief, Maj Witters, where I received kudos for my reporting from the Ambush and interviews with Maj.
+Gen. Norton and Hagemeister.
 Yet, I remained a PFC for five more months — nine in all — a lot longer than my peers.
 I was told later, that it was a “clerical oversight.”

 My infected, ingrown toenails were removed, and my previously unreported minor shrapnel burns from the Ambush were noted/treated at the dispensary in An Khe.
 Most painful were the toenails or the lack thereof which dogged me throughout my wet, hot, and humid tour.
 (Military issue jungle boots were known to be a bit uncomfortable, even when one could find the proper size.)

 After a few days of respite in An Khe, I imagined my first field trip since the Ambush would be uneventful.
 My rendezvous was with a platoon from Bravo Company, 1st Battalion, 8th Cavalry.
-On a “search and destroy” mission north of Bong Son.
-They happened upon a dispensary, recently occupied by the VC or NVA.
+On a “search and destroy” mission somewhere north of Bong Son, they happened upon a dispensary, recently occupied by the VC or NVA.

 It was one of our own here in the field who needed medical treatment, a trooper down with a high fever, headache, vomiting, all symptomatic of malaria.
 The platoon leader called for any Medevac that was not engaged or on standby for expected casualties.
 This was a low-priority request, although a person with malaria is really ill.
-(In addition to combat wounds, heat strokes, accidental injuries, jungle related disease, and other illnesses often resulted in requests for Medevac.)
+In addition to combat wounds, heat strokes, accidental injuries, jungle related disease, and other disorders often resulted in requests for Medevac.

 The platoon leader suggested, since I already had my story, that I might accompany the sick soldier on a flight to An Khe.
 I would replace a medic that might be needed more urgently elsewhere, he reckoned.
-Don’t think that was plausible, a Medevac probably was allowed to fly a mission without a medic.
+Don’t think that was plausible, a Medevac probably was not allowed to fly a mission without a medic, unless it was an exceptional circumstance.
 That was the plan, nonetheless.

-It’s possible he just wanted me out of their way.
+It’s possible he just wanted me out of his way.
 Reporters were not usually a welcome sight until the commanders heard of the positive stories we generated.

-The platoon leader lieutenant had not bothered to see if there was a suitable Landing Zone.
+The platoon leader lieutenant had not bothered to see if there was a suitable Landing Zone (LZ).
 So, the platoon sergeant and about five others volunteered to find the best spot to make one.
 They choose a location, several meters away, across a small stream.
-I was at the site where they were clearing, and back a way, with the man to be evacuated, awaiting the Dustoff.
+I was near the site where they were clearing, awaiting the Dustoff, with the man to be evacuated.

 The men made good progress with their machetes, but it wasn’t enough.
 With a small fire already burning, they molded C-4 around the base of saplings, fused, lit, and detonated the explosives.
 The fire spread quickly.